 The Netherlands Online Gambling Association warned against a potential ban on online slots, saying that it could lead to players turning towards black markets.

-NOGA described these motions as being “mindless and irresponsible”.
+NOGA characterized the motions by calling them “thoughless and irresponsible”.
 The NOGA also warned Weerwind against making any irreversible decisions.

 NOGA estimates that 90 percent of Dutch gamblers use onshore operators.
 It also says that the advertising ban proposed could cause confusion among players about the legality and legitimacy of gambling.

-Peter-Paul de Goeij, director of the NOGA stated that “the house is trying force a decision on incorrect figures, unrealistic fears and assumptions.”
+Peter-Paul de Goeij, director of the NOGA stated that “the house is trying force a final decision on incorrect figures, assumptions and unreal fears.”

 Minister Weerwind is a very cool-headed person.
 The outgoing cabinet, and the new cabinet that will be formed, are expected to maintain this sensible approach and to never compromise the protection of players online.